Renewal in Hawkes processes with self-excitation and inhibition: Introduction and main results

 \subsection{Main Results}

 Our goal in this paper is to establish limit theorems for a Hawkes process $N^h$ with general reproduction function $h$.
-We aim at studying the limiting behaviour of the process on a sliding finite time window of length $A$.
+We aim at studying the limiting behavior of the process on a sliding finite time window of length $A$.
 We therefore introduce a time-shifted version of the Hawkes process.
+Using classical notations for point processes, for $t\in\R$ we define